riyageorge2000/attandance_marking_using_face_recognition/README.md

 ### Libraries Used:

 face_recognition: for face detection and recognition.

 os: for file path operations.

 cv2 (OpenCV): for accessing and manipulating webcam video feed.

-datetime: for timestamping attendance records. csv and pandas: for handling Excel data.
+datetime: for timestamping attendance records.

+csv and pandas: for handling Excel data.
-### Workflow:

-Loads student information from an Excel file (students.xlsx) into a Pandas DataFrame.
-Processes images associated with each student to create face encodings.
-Activates the webcam to continuously capture frames.
-Detects faces in each frame and matches them against known student faces using face encodings.
-Tracks and records attendance by marking students present or absent in the Excel file based on detected faces.

 ### Functionality: